全球系列大賽

 Dress Code

-All contestants are required to wear conservative formal performance attire during all rounds of competition.
-Females should wear a full-length dress.
+All contestants are required to wear conservative formal performance attire during all rounds of the competition.
+Female contestants should wear a full-length dress.

 Repertoire

-All competition repertoire must be performed from memory, including the Commissioned Composition, with the exception of sonatas with piano in the preliminary round.
+All competition repertoires must be performed from memory, including the Commissioned Composition, except for sonatas with piano in the preliminary round.

-All repertoire must be presented without repeats.
+All repertoires must be presented without repeats.
 Any indicated repeats, including da capo and dal segno instructions, are to be disregarded.

-Contestants, upon submitting their repertoires are not permitted to make any changes unless required to by the Competition Committee.
+Once contestants have submitted their repertoire, no changes are permitted unless required by the Competition Committee.

 Accompanists

 Each contestant will be provided with an assigned accompanist at no cost.
-A contestant may bring his or her own accompanist at his or her own expense.
+Contestants may also bring their own accompanist at their own expense.

 Scores

-Contestants are required to have with them original scores for all works including piano part, and must be prepared also to supply full scores for the Competition Committee and accompanist for all works in all rounds.
+Contestants are required to bring original scores for all works, including the piano part, and must also be prepared to supply full scores to the Competition Committee and accompanist for all works in all rounds.

 AWARDS